IainMF/Mens_Rights_NZ/submissions/Family violence submission.md

 	b. recognition of the unique experiences and challenges of male victims, including previous inadequacy of the system.

-3. Address laws that minimises male victims experiences.
+3. Address laws that minimise male victims experiences.

-	a. amened the crimes act so rape is non-consensual sex, not penile penetration
+	a. amend the crimes act so rape is non-consensual sex, not penile penetration

 	b. repeal ‘male assaults female’